jellyfin/jellyfin-sdk-kotlin/openapi-generator/README.md

     instance of `CustomDefaultValue` that contains the code builder.
 The generator will use the default value from the JSON schema if all hooks return null.

+  - **DescriptionHook**
+    A hook that allows customization of generated descriptions for operations, parameters, models and properties.
+The hook returns the new description or null if the description must be removed.

 ## Phases

 The conversion happens in multiple phases.
 The phases in order are: